Clean Burnt Glass Pans In Minutes With 5 Surprising Hacks!

 Also Read – How To Clean Burnt Hard Anodized Cookware?

-This method is highly effective for removing minor burnt stains from a glass pan.
-Follow these steps to successfully clean your pan:
+This method effectively removes minor burnt stains from a glass pan.
+Follow these steps to successfully clean your pan.

 1. Start by filling the burnt glass pan with hot water.
 Ensure that the water covers the burnt areas completely.
 Hot water helps to loosen the burnt residue, making it easier to remove.